Avs solve Merlikins for comeback victory over Jackets

 Colorado nearly tied it twice, but Merzlikins made a couple of big saves, and Makar hit the post twice.
 His second one, with the Avalanche on the power play in the final minute of the second, went off the crossbar and into the stands.
 Both teams had great opportunities in the first period.
 Columbus nearly got on the board when a puck was loose in front of an empty net, but Matt Nieto cleared it away before a Blue Jackets player could knock it in.

-Later in the period, Andre Brukovsky's blast from near the top of the zone hit the crossbar and a post before bouncing parallel to the goal line behind Merzlikins and out of the crease.
+Later in the period, Andre Burakovsky's blast from near the top of the zone hit the crossbar and a post before bouncing parallel to the goal line behind Merzlikins and out of the crease. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)